Do Your Kids Have Allergies? Check Out These Tips for Parents.

 Teach Your Child

 It sounds simple, but teaching your child about allergies is one of the most import things you can do.
 It is crucial to start giving them the information they need at an early age so they will not only understand their own allergies, but you can also have respect and empathy for other children who have allergies.
-There are a number of interactive videos, books and fun websites that can provide your kids with the information they need.

 Arm Your Caregivers and Babysitters